Crivaledaz/Mattermost-LDAP/README.md

 * LDAP config
 Edit oauth/LDAP/config_ldap.php :
-1. Provide your ldap address and port.
+1. Provide your ldap address, port and version.
 2. Change the base directory name ($base) and the filter ($filter) to comply with your LDAP configuration.
 3. Change the user ID attribute ($ldap_attribute) to comply with your LDAP configuration (uid, sAMAccountName, email, cn ..).
 4. If necessary, you can provide a LDAP account to allow search in LDAP (only restrictive LDAP).